staD020/png2prg/readme.md

 ## Sprite Animation

 Each frame will be concatenated in the output .prg.
-You can supply an animated .gif, .apng or multiple image files.
+You can supply an animated .gif or multiple image files.

 ## Bitmap Animation (only koala)

 If multiple files are added, they are treated as animation frames.
-You can also supply an animated .gif or .apng.
+You can also supply an animated .gif.
 The first image will be exported and each frame as a separate .prg, containing the modified characters.